ComradOrg/www/README.md

   * Anonymously pin on a map sites of danger, like police (e.g. Waze)

 #### Messaging
-  * Message securely with encrypted contents (e.g. Signal)
+  * Message securely with encrypted contents (e.g. Signal) ✔
-  * Message securely with untraceable metadata (new)
+  * Message with untraceable metadata via Tor (new) ✔

+### How is this different from? ...

+See ["Comparison of alternative social networks" on the wiki](https://github.com/Komrade/Komrade/wiki/Comparison-of-alternative-social-networks).
+And please help edit, if you can!
+The data there is a little incomplete and probably a little inaccurate.

 ## Progress